realsulty/BookAppointment-AWS/README.md

 1. paste the link you got after deploying and creating the stage it should look like this : https://randnomnumbers.execute-api.us-west-2.amazonaws.com/prod/book
 - paste this link in the fetch function inside the html
-2. make sure the json body -in line 35 - matches the keys you created in you DynamoDB Table
+2. make sure the json body -in line 35 - matches the keys you created in you DynamoDB Table and add email object as well, in the same way the first two keys are inserted in the json object
 - save the changes
 - upload the index.html file after all the changes you done
+- upload the image so you can have the backbground image

 click on the object you just uploaded and locate the Object URL to open the hosted website